Article written by Elisa

 9. Béziers

 The medieval city of Béziers was an important stronghold of Catharism.
-During the Cathar Crusade, Béziers was the first place to be attacked.
+During the Cathar Crusades, it was the first city to be attacked.

-The Catholics of Béziers were given an ultimatum to hand over the heretics or leave before the Crusaders besieged the city.
-Finally, they decided to refuse, and they resisted with the Cathars.
+The Catholics in Béziers were given an ultimatum: hand over the heretics or leave before the Crusaders besieged the city.
+They chose to refuse and resisted alongside the Cathars.

-With the words “Kill them all, God will recognize his own” by a legate of the Pope of Rome, the Crusaders gave free rein to the “grande boucherie” (big butchery) in Béziers: the city burnt and all its population, Cathars and Catholics, died.
+With the words, “Kill them all, God will recognize his own,” spoken by a legate of the Pope, the Crusaders unleashed the “grande boucherie” (great massacre) in Béziers: the city was set on fire, and its entire population – Cathars and Catholics alike – was killed.

-Today, people come to Béziers to visit its impressive Saint-Nazaire Cathedral, built in the 13th century atop a steep rock.
-The city’s Romanesque bridge over the Orb River (12th century) is also a wonder.
-For many centuries, this bridge was the single river crossing point from Provence to Toulouse.
-Béziers is also a great place to explore Canal du Midi by boat or bike.
+Today, visitors come to Béziers to see the impressive Saint-Nazaire Cathedral, built in the 13th century on a steep hill.
+The Romanesque bridge over the Orb River, dating from the 12th century, is also remarkable – for many centuries, it was the only river crossing from Provence to Toulouse.
+Béziers is also an excellent starting point for exploring the Canal du Midi by boat or bike.

 10. Gorges du Tarn

-The Gorges du Tarn is one of the best Occitanie destinations for nature lovers.
-It consists on a huge canyon sculpted in the limestone plateau by the Tarn River, between the Causse Méjean and the Causse de Sauveterre.
-Gorges du Tarn is home to picturesque villages, medieval churches, old châteaux, and fortresses.
+The Gorges du Tarn is one of the most beautiful destinations in Occitanie for nature lovers.
+It is a vast canyon carved into a limestone plateau by the Tarn River, located between the Causse Méjean and the Causse de Sauveterre.
+The area is home to charming villages, medieval churches, ancient châteaux, and historic fortresses.

-Today, this area is well known for its various outdoor activities, such as rafting, rock climbing, and kayaking.
-It is also a beautiful area to explore on a road trip, with great sites and incredible views.
-Check out the list of adventurous things to do in Gorges du Tarn.
+Today, the Gorges du Tarn is well known for a wide range of outdoor activities, including rafting, rock climbing, and kayaking.
+It is also a wonderful region to discover on a road trip, offering scenic routes, impressive landscapes, and breathtaking views.
+You can explore the list of adventure activities available in the Gorges du Tarn.

 11. The Camargue